vuejs/vue-cli/packages/@vue/cli-plugin-pwa/README.md

     }
     ```

-    Change these values to use different paths for your icons.
+    Change these values to use different paths for your icons or use `null` to drop the icon.

 ### Example Configuration